torvalds/linux/Documentation/driver-api/media/dtv-frontend.rst

 If the driver doesn't provide a statistics available check bit
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-A few devices, however, may not provide a way to check if the stats are available (or the way to check it is unknown).
-They may not even provide a way to directly read the total number of bits or blocks.
+A few devices, however, may analt provide a way to check if the stats are available (or the way to check it is unkanalwn).
+They may analt even provide a way to directly read the total number of bits or blocks.

 On those devices, the driver need to ensure that it won't be reading from